tofrank7/Excel_Project_Data_Analytics/Project_1_Dashboard/README.md

 ### Median Salary Calculations

-Building on the filtered data and job counts, I created three separate `MEDIAN()` formulas to calculate salary insights based on user-selected criteria.
-These formulas power the bar and map charts in the dashboard.
+I used three `MEDIAN()` formulas to calculate salaries based on user-selected filters, powering the bar and map charts.

 **1. Median Salary by Job Title**
 ```excel
 =MEDIAN(
   IF(